xyderos/design-patterns-cpp/readme.md

 ## Cons

 * Might become too complicated since we might need to introduce too many interface for a specific pattern

+## Things to consider

+* You often end up from an abstract factory

+* You initialize families of similar objetcs

+* Altough you usually use factory methods, you can also use prototype to compose components of these objects

+* Alternative to facade when you want to abstract the initialization process from client code

+* Use in conjunction with a bridge.
+When specific abstractions work with specific implementatios, you can encapsulate these relations to hide the complexity